Alex Spiro: Legal career

 In March 2020, Spiro and hip-hop artists Killer Mike, Meek Mill, Yo Gotti, and Chance the Rapper sent a brief to the United States Supreme Court, detailing the ways rap music is stigmatized and stereotyped by the legal system.

-In May 2020, Spiro filed a lawsuit against the health care providers for inmates at Mississippi prisons, after Jay-Z's Roc Nation filed their own lawsuit on behalf of a group of inmates.
+Spiro filed a lawsuit against the health care providers for inmates at Mississippi prisons in May 2020, after Jay-Z's Roc Nation filed their own lawsuit on behalf of a group of inmates.
 The lawsuit accuses them of an "entire breakdown in Mississippi prisons' healthcare system."

 In May 2021, the family of Don Lewis hired Spiro to investigate his 1997 disappearance which gained renewed interest after the airing of the Netflix series Tiger King.

-In June 2021, Spiro obtained a temporary restraining order against Roc Nation co-founder Damon Dash in Manhattan federal court, blocking a planned non-fungible token auction of his copyright interest in Jay-Z’s debut album Reasonable Doubt.
+In June 2021, Spiro obtained a temporary restraining order against Roc-A-Fella co-founder Damon Dash in Manhattan federal court, blocking a planned non-fungible token auction of his copyright interest in Jay-Z’s debut album Reasonable Doubt.

 In November 2021, a New York Jury decided in favor of Spiro, finding Jay-Z not liable in a suit stemming from a cologne deal in 2013.
 Jay-Z was awarded $4.5 million as a result.

+In July 2024, Spiro defended at trial Alec Baldwin from a New Mexico involuntary manslaughter charge stemming from the movie Rust where the cinematographer was shot and killed by Baldwin from a prop gun.
+On July 12, Spiro filed a successful motion to dismiss the charge against Baldwin with prejudice over withheld evidence, meaning Baldwin cannot be retried.

+Spiro was hired by YouTuber MrBeast in the midst of multiple controversies surrounding him in August 2024.

+In September 2024, Spiro was an attorney for New York City Mayor Eric Adams after Adams was indicted in a federal corruption case.
+Charges against Adams were dismissed with prejudice in April 2025, with the presiding judge ordering that the case could not be retried.

+Spiro represented Jay-Z after allegations that he sexually assaulted a woman in 2000.
+In February 2025, the plaintiff dropped the lawsuit.

-Spiro has previously been involved with investigations and litigation surrounding Robert Durst and Philip Seymour Hoffman.
+Spiro has previously been involved with investigations and litigation surrounding Robert Durst, Alec Baldwin and Philip Seymour Hoffman.
 Spiro has represented musical artists, such as Mick Jagger and Bobby Shmurda, as well as athletes, including Charles Oakley and Julian Edelman.

-In a filing against SEC to rescind a consent decree, Spiro paraphrased Eminem's song "Without Me": (SEC) won’t let me be or let me be me so let me see; They tried to shut me down, replacing FCC with SEC.
-That SEC decree requires Musk's tweets about his businesses, especially Tesla, to be vetted by Tesla's lawyers before posting.